 Do you remember Isaiah saying in the 40th chapter and verse 18?

-Now we are like God as to form and shape, but we are not like Him in our thinking, attitudes, or conduct.
+We are like God as to form and shape, but we are not like Him in our thinking, attitudes, or conduct.
 But, we are being created into His image in these areas.
 And so we have a process that is in progress.
 We are being converted.

 Unfortunately, sometimes our attitudes toward sin are blasé.
 Our understanding regarding the long-ranging pain and habit it creates is quite limited.
 Anybody who consistently sins, or is extremely negligent or unconverted, will continue to sin, unless the fear of God is somehow given a transfusion.